smugmug/yui-gallery/src/sm-map/README.md

 SmugMug Map
 ===========

-An ordered map data structure with an interface and behavior similar to (but not exactly the same as) [ECMAScript 6 Maps][es6-maps].
+An ordered hash map data structure with an interface and behavior similar to (but not exactly the same as) [ECMAScript 6 Maps][es6-maps].

 [es6-maps]:http://people.mozilla.org/~jorendorff/es6-draft.html#sec-15.14